nabhkhandelwal8-ops/Diabetes-prediction/README.md

 # Diabetes-prediction
 This is my first collab code in lab .
-This code is for diabetes prdiction and in this code i have use median function . this code helps to prdict diabetes .
+This code is for diabetes prdiction and in this code i have use median function . this code helps to predict diabetes .